 Click the image to download our Fact Sheet for a snap shot of who we are and what we do.

 The GTTP is a multi-country educational program to introduce students to career opportunities in Travel & Tourism.
-To date, more than a million and a half students in twelve countries have participated in the GTTP.
+To date, almost three million students in fifteen countries/regions have participated in the GTTP.
 School systems provide teachers and classrooms; local and international companies provide financial and in-kind support.

-Some 1,300+ local businesses share their expertise with teachers and students.
-Leading international companies that support the GTTP's global activities include: Amadeus, American Express, Carlson Wagonlit Travel, dnata, Hertz, HRG, KDS, Marriott International and Travelport.
+Over a thousand local businesses share their expertise with teachers and students.
+Leading international companies that support the GTTP's global activities include: Amadeus, American Express, Carlson Wagonlit Travel, dnata, Hertz, HRG, KDS, Marriott International, TTC and Travelport.

 Learn more about the GTTP program and its benefits